straider/coding-dojo/QuickReferenceGuide/Exercises.md

 - Declare typed uninitialized collection constants ( range, array, list, set, map );
 - Declare untyped uninitialized collection constants ( range, array, list, set, map );
 - Declare typed initialized collection constants ( range, array, list, set, map );
-- Declare untyped initialized collection constants ( range, array, list, set, map );
+- Declare untyped initialized collection constants ( range, array, list, set, map ).

 - Declare multiple constants in one line;
 - Assign multiple values to multiple constants in one line;
 - Assign same value to multiple constants in one line;
-- Does the language enforce that constant is unchanged after assignment?
+- Does the language enforce that constant is unchanged after assignment?<br />**Yes**

-Exercises:

-- Declare an integer constant, KB, which represents the number 2 ^ 10;
-- Declare multiple integer constants, KB and MB, which represents the numbers 2 ^ 10 and 2 ^ 20;
-- Declare a decimal constant, PI, with the value of [Pi](http://en.wikipedia.org/wiki/Pi) up to 10th decimal digit;
-- Declare multiple constants, PI and e, with the value of Pi and [Euler's Number](http://en.wikipedia.org/wiki/E_(mathematical_constant)), up to the 10th decimal digit, in one line;
-- Declare multiple constants, KB and PI and "Hello, World!" and true, in one line.

 # 4. Basic Types

-- Swap the values of two variables of same type;
-- Swap the values of two variables of different types;
-- Compare ```0.3 - 0.2 == 0.1```, using **float**, **Rational** and **BigDecimal**;
-- Output the value of ```3/10 - 2/10``` in rational format.

 ## 4.1.
 Numeric

+- Does the language allow Cardinal ( also known as Unsigned Numbers )?<br />**Yes**

+- Add two numbers;
+- Subtract one number from another;
+- Multiply two numbers;
+- Divide one number by another;
+- Divide one number by the other and get the remainder ( modulus );
+- Raise one number with an exponent of another.

 - Are there short-notation operators for basic mathematical operations?
-- Does the language have increment and decrement operators ( postfix and prefix forms )?
+- Does the language have increment and decrement operators ( postfix and prefix forms )?<br />**Yes**, but only in postfix form.
 - Does the language have bitwise operators ( AND, OR, XOR, One's Complement, Shift - left and right )?

 - Does the language provide a decimal type suitable for money and currency operations ( avoiding floating point precision errors )?
-- Does the language allow Cardinal ( also known as Unsigned Numbers )?

-Exercises:

-- Calculate the circumference of a circle with radius 8 ( 2**p**r );
-- Calculate the area of a circle with radius 8 ( r**p**^2 );

 ## 4.2.
 Strings

-- Are string mutable or immutable?
+- Are string mutable or immutable?<br />**Immutable**
 - Concatenate two strings;
 - Does the language have string interpolation?
 - Append a string to another string;
 - Output several values of distinct types with formatting verbs;
 - Does the language allow HereDoc notation?
-- Does the language allow back-tick strings, that issue commands to the operating system?
+- Does the language allow back-tick strings, that issue commands to the operating system?<br />**No**

 Exercises: